 Affordable health insurance for small businesses

 Healthy NY is a state-sponsored program offered through Highmark Blue Shield of Northeastern New York.
-Healthy NY is designed to provide health insurance coverage to:
+Healthy NY is designed to provide health insurance coverage to small businesses, their employees, and dependents.

 Enrolling in the Healthy NY program through Highmark Blue Shield of Northeastern New York gives you the same quality care and service that you get from any plan offered by Blue Shield.
 With many physicians and specialists to choose from, Healthy NY gives you access to the care you need when you need it.